ECCC-MSC/open-data/docs/msc-data/nwp_gdwps/readme_gdwps-datamart_en.md

 MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](../../msc-datamart/amqp_en.md) as soon as they become available.
 An [overview and examples to access and use the Meteorological Service of Canada's open data](../../usage/readme_en.md) is also available.

 The data is available via the HTTPS protocol.
 It is possible to access it with a standard browser.
 In this case, we obtain a list of links giving access to a GRIB2 file.

-The data can be accessed at the following address :
+The data can be accessed at the following URL :

 * [https://dd.weather.gc.ca/model_wave/ocean/global/grib2/{HH}/](https://dd.weather.gc.ca/model_wave/ocean/global/grib2)